Emergency preparedness for elderly parents living alone

 Start with the basics: make sure your parent has a phone that works.
 Not just a smartphone that needs charging, but ideally a phone that has some charge built in or a landline.
 If the power goes out, your parent can still make a call.
 Keep chargers accessible.
 Make sure your parent knows how to call 911 and why.
 Some older people have never called 911 and they're not sure what to expect.
 Walking through it once can make a difference.

 A medical alert system is worth the investment if your parent is living alone and is at risk of falling or having medical problems.
 There are many options, from button-wearing systems that call a monitoring center, to systems that detect falls automatically, to apps that let you check in remotely.
-The quality varies and the cost varies.
-Some are expensive.
-Some are quite affordable.
+The quality and cost vary.
 But if your parent falls and can't get up, and they're able to press a button and get help, that can be life-changing.
+AARP regularly reviews medical alert systems and recommends looking for devices with automatic fall detection, GPS tracking for parents who leave the house, and 24/7 monitoring centers.

 Keep a list of emergency contacts written down in multiple places.
 By the phone.
 On your parent's refrigerator.
 In a waterproof pouch in an emergency kit.
 Include your phone number, your siblings' phone numbers, your parent's doctor, the nearest hospital, their pharmacy, anyone local who should know about an emergency.
 Your parent should have this written down even if they have a phone, because if they're confused or panicked, reading it off a paper is faster than trying to find it in a phone.